shamim-42/Simple-React-Redux-App/README.md

-### This is a simple redux implementation with React app.
+### This is a very simple redux implementation with React app.
+Any Redux Beginer can blow his eyes to this code.